samus-io/tablab-steps/steps/3G4KOxbougbbZnl6tvNVSM3bdYsmXuDuist/en/README.md

 #### Use cases

-* Range checks: verifying if numeric inputs fall within permissible ranges, such as ensuring a user's age is between 18 and 100.
+* **Range checks**: verifying if numeric inputs fall within permissible ranges, such as ensuring a user's age is between 18 and 100.
-* Business rules: enforcing specific business logic constraints, like validating product quantities against available stock, checking if a booking falls within operating hours or verifying that an email domain is among those expected, exists, and can receive emails.
+* **Business rules**: enforcing specific business logic constraints, like validating product quantities against available stock, checking if a booking falls within operating hours or verifying that an email domain is among those expected, exists, and can receive emails.
-* Cross-field validation: examining relationships between multiple fields, such as verifying that a start date precedes an end date or ensuring consistency between related fields.
+* **Cross-field validation**: examining relationships between multiple fields, such as verifying that a start date precedes an end date or ensuring consistency between related fields.

 ## Input validation challenges